RichWasm/iris-richwasm/notes/LinLang.md

 - register root -> bump allocator
 - unregster root -> noop

-Stil need to pp->roqc for annotated AST
+Stil need to pp->rocq for annotated AST

 Need to check if LL lx is less general than general inference.